Craig Hosmer

-Chester Craig Hosmer (May 6, 1915 – October 11, 1982) was an American lawyer and politician who served as a United States representative from California from 1953 to 1974.
+Chester Craig Hosmer (May 6, 1915 – October 11, 1982) was an American lawyer and politician who served eleven terms as a United States representative from California from 1953 to 1974.

 Early life and career

 Hosmer was born in Brea, California, in Orange County.
 He attended the public schools, graduated from Long Beach Polytechnic High School.
 Hosmer graduated from the University of California, Berkeley in 1937.

-Hosmer attended the University of Michigan Law School in 1938 and graduated from the University of Southern California Law School in 1940.
-He was admitted to the bar in 1940 and began practice in Long Beach, California.
+He attended the University of Michigan Law School in 1938 and graduated from the University of Southern California Law School in 1940.
+Hosmer was admitted to the bar in 1940 and began practice in Long Beach, California.

 Military career

 He enlisted in the United States Navy in July 1940 and advanced to the rank of commander; rear admiral, Naval Reserve.

 Legal career

 He was an attorney with the U.S. Atomic Energy Commission at Los Alamos, New Mexico and special assistant United States District Attorney for New Mexico in 1948.
 He then returned to Long Beach, California to private practice.